EstelleGvl/Around-the-World/_posts/2023-09-19-kazakhstan.md

 title: "Kazakhstan | April 2022"
 author: "Estelle Guéville"
 categories: asia
-tags: [Asia, City trip, Nature, Couple]
+tags: [Asia, City trip, Nature, Hiking]
 lang: en
 ref: kazakhstan
 image: kazakhstan.jpg
 ---

 | Kazakhstan | 8 days (2-9 April 2022)
 | :--------------------:   | :----------------------:|
 | From the [UAE](https://estellegvl.github.io/Around-the-World/uae)       | Couple-trip           |

 In April 2022, I decided to go to Kazakhstan.
-If you have read my [Kyrgyzstan](https://estellegvl.github.io/Around-the-World/asia/kyrgyzstan) post
+If you have read my [Kyrgyzstan](https://estellegvl.github.io/Around-the-World/asia/kyrgyzstan) post, you know that I was lucky to meet some Kazakhs who basically saved my life when I was hiking in Jeti Oguz in May 2021.
+I stayed in contact with them and I promised them that I would come and visit one day.
+That day came in April 2022.
+I knew my time in the UAE was limited and that I would not really get a chance to go to Kazakhstan after I moved to the US.
+This was the right time and I sent a text to my friends.
+In a few days, the trip was planned, the tickets booked, and here I was, flying once again to central Asia, but not alone this time.

 <br>